 -

-TypeScript: A tool that adds static typing and other features to the JavaScript language.
+A tool that adds static typing and other features to the JavaScript language.
 It is useful because it can help developers catch errors before the code is run, making it easier to maintain and scale large codebases.
-TypeScript’s static typing can also improve developer productivity by providing better code auto-completion and documentation in development tools.
+TypeScript’s static typing can also improve developer productivity by providing better code autocompletion and documentation in development tools.

 All of these tools (and many more) enrich the experience of creating and maintaining JavaScript applications, both on the frontend and the backend.
 Even if you choose not to host your frontend applications on Node, you can still use Node for its tools.
-For example, you can host your frontend application with another framework such as Ruby on Rails and use Node to build assets for the Rails Asset Pipeline.
+For example, you can host your frontend application with another framework such as Ruby on Rails and use Node to build assets for the Rails asset pipeline.

 We will learn more about these tools (and others) in Chapter 10.